 If the item breaks the SAD FART rules, your agreement's with the shop you bought it from, NOT the manufacturer.
 So the retailer MUST deal with it - don't let it palm you off.

-If Christmas goods are late, you can only complain if you or the retailer specified (and you can prove) it was for pre-Christmas delivery.
+If goods are late eg for Christmas or a birthday, you can only complain if you or the retailer specified (and you can prove) it was for specific delivery.
 Then it's breach of contract and you've a right to a refund.
-Though even if Christmas delivery isn't specified, things should be delivered within a reasonable time.
+Though even if delivery isn't specified, things should be delivered within a reasonable time.

 Pay for £100+ goods on a credit card and the card company's jointly liable with the retailer if something goes wrong.
 This applies to gift cards and vouchers too, provided each denomination is at least £100.
 Though only do this if you can clear the card in full next month to avoid interest.